Mohamed-Salah20/memory-card-game/README.md

 ## Deployment
-I deployed the game using Github Actions and you can play it on the provided url: (https://mohamed-salah20.github.io/memory-card-game/)
+I deployed the game using Github Actions and you can play it on the provided url: [Memory Game](https://mohamed-salah20.github.io/memory-card-game/)